Show branches or levels of your menu in a widget, or in content using a shortcode, with full customisation.

 There are quite a few options, which makes the widget settings box very long.
 I have therefore grouped most of the options into collapsible logical sections (with remembered state once saved).

-The associated SHORTCODE PARAMETERS are documented under Installation.
+The associated SHORTCODE ATTRIBUTES are documented under Installation.

 Set the title for your widget.